-Fruthermore, for people who are curious, here is some information that you might need to know on how does its functions.
-The method involves the use of blocking stencil, which a mold is created with the design of your choice.
+Furthermore, for people who are curious, here is some information that you might need to know on how does its functions.
+The method involves the use of a blocking stencil, in which a mold is created with the design of your choice.
 The stencil will be placed on the garment to transfer the design onto it by applying pigments.
-However, prints using silkscreen are usually long lasting with a great presentation of colors; vivid enough to have your design pops.
+However, prints using silkscreen are usually long-lasting with a great presentation of colors; vivid enough to have your design pops.

 This printing will worth every penny of yours with a solid design, clear outlines, and promising colours.
 Not only that, silkscreen printing is ideal for large-scale orders as it is cheap using one design.